3d printed homes allow speedy construction, improve quality, reduce waste, lower energy demand, and optimize transportation costs.

 Commercial 3D printers for homes and tumors

-In his PhD degree presentation in 2016, Steven showed 3D printed models of his tumor as well as 3D printed slices of his brain to the panelists at MIT.
+Steven was diagnosed with a brain tumor in 2014.
+Instead of losing hope, he underwent grueling 10 hour surgery and continued his studies.
+In his PhD degree presentation in 2016, he showed 3D printed models of his tumor as well as 3D printed slices of his brain to the panelists at MIT.
 He was humorous and presented his findings with a sense of wonder and excitement.
-He passionately discussed his fascination with various devices and additive manufacturing technologies which ranged from cellular biology to robotic building construction, and everything in between.
+He passionately discussed his fascination with various devices and additive manufacturing technologies which range from cellular biology to 3D printing of entire buildings.

 One of the most exciting discoveries he discussed during his PhD presentation was about the ability to construct entire buildings using 3D printing.
 His robotic device to construct buildings using 3D printing was purchased by NASA for use in future missions to the Moon and elsewhere.
 This remarkable young man eventually succumbed to his brain cancer at the age of 31 in 2019.
 RIP and thank you for lighting the way for the rest of us.

 1 Spread the message to your friends and family to promote 3d printed homes as a sustainable way to build.

 2 Start or support new businesses to promote 3d printed homes.